Dubsado vs HoneyBook: An Honest Comparison for 2026

 Automation is where these platforms save (or cost) you the most time.
 It is also where both platforms gate features behind higher-tier plans.

-Dubsado's workflow automation ("Flows") is a drag-and-drop builder that triggers on events like lead form submissions, contract signings, and payment receipts.
+Dubsado's workflow automation ("Flows," renamed from "Workflows" in the 3.0 update launched November 17, 2025) now uses a visual node-based builder.
+You see your entire automation as a map of connected nodes before turning it on.
+Flows trigger on events like lead form submissions, contract signings, and payment receipts.
 Actions include sending emails, generating invoices, sharing forms, activating client portals, and updating project statuses.
 Flows support conditional logic, time delays, and multi-step sequences.

 The limitation: Flows are only available on the Premier plan ($55/month or $525/year).
-Starter plan users get no automation at all -- every email, invoice, and follow-up is manual.
+Starter plan users get no automation at all, meaning every email, invoice, and follow-up is manual.

 "Once it's set up, automation runs my entire client onboarding without me touching anything." -- Capterra verified reviewer

-HoneyBook rebuilt its automation system in 2025 with Automations 2.0, adding conditional branching and AI-powered workflow suggestions.
+HoneyBook rebuilt its automation system with Automations 2.0, adding conditional branching and AI-powered workflow suggestions.
+The system rolled out to all members on June 25, 2025.
 You can chain emails, tasks, and status updates into sequences triggered by pipeline changes and client actions.

-On the HoneyBook Community forum, users in the Automations 2.0 feedback thread described frustrations including the inability to skip or remove individual steps for specific clients, cluttered automation history after cancellations, and the inability to start an automation from a specific step for late-booking clients.
+On the HoneyBook Community forum, users in the Automations 2.0 feedback thread described specific frustrations: the inability to skip or remove individual steps for specific clients, cancelled automation runs remaining visible in project history creating clutter, manual-trigger automations only working from within a project, and no "Resume" or "Start from Step X" feature for late-booking clients.

 Automations require the Essentials plan ($59/month or $49/month annually) or higher.
 Starter plan users have no access.

 Both gate automation behind mid-tier plans.
-Dubsado's Flows are more mature and battle-tested.
+Dubsado's Flows have a longer track record and the 3.0 visual builder is a meaningful upgrade.
 HoneyBook's Automations 2.0 added conditional branching but introduced regressions that frustrated power users.
 If automation is make-or-break for you, budget for Dubsado Premier ($525/year) or HoneyBook Essentials ($588/year).

-Dubsado organizes everything around "Projects" -- each client engagement contains contacts, forms, invoices, contracts, and communication history.
+Dubsado organizes everything around "Projects," and each client engagement contains contacts, forms, invoices, contracts, and communication history.
 Lead capture forms automatically create projects and can trigger Flows.
 Project Source Tags track where leads originate, with referral source reporting.

-Dubsado 3.0 (launched late 2025) added a Kanban board view for project statuses, a streamlined inbox, and significant performance improvements.
+Dubsado 3.0 (launched November 17, 2025) added a Kanban board view for project statuses, a rebuilt inbox with a detachable composer, and significant performance improvements.
 But it still lacks a traditional sales pipeline.
 There are no visual deal stages, no drag-and-drop pipeline boards, and no lead scoring.
 If you need to see "10 leads in discovery, 5 proposals sent, 3 contracts pending" in one view, Dubsado does not provide that natively.

 HoneyBook: visual booking pipeline

 The pipeline is tightly coupled to HoneyBook's booking workflow, which makes it intuitive for service businesses.
-But it is not a general-purpose CRM -- custom fields are limited on lower plans, there are no custom deal pipelines for different service lines, and reporting is basic.
+But it is not a general-purpose CRM: custom fields are limited on lower plans, there are no custom deal pipelines for different service lines, and reporting is basic on all but the Premium plan.

 HoneyBook has the better CRM experience for booking-based businesses.
 The visual pipeline gives you instant clarity on where every lead stands.
 Dubsado's project-centric approach works well once clients are onboarded but lacks at-a-glance pipeline visibility during the sales phase.

 Calendar integration (Google, Apple, Microsoft), automatic conflict checking, timezone support, buffer times, custom booking rules, and video conferencing integration (Zoom, Google Meet, Teams).
-Schedulers can require payment to book and attach pre-session questionnaires.
-Dubsado 3.0 made scheduling smoother with automatic calendar invites and rescheduling updates.
+Schedulers can require payment to book and attach pre-session questionnaires, which is particularly useful for consultants and coaches who want a questionnaire filled before the first call.
+Dubsado 3.0 improved the scheduling flow with automatic calendar invites and rescheduling updates pushed directly to connected calendars.

 Similar capabilities, similar plan-gating.
 HoneyBook's round-robin scheduling is useful for multi-provider teams.
-Dubsado's form-attached schedulers are valuable for pre-session intake.
-Both charge extra for what many users expect as a baseline feature.
+Dubsado's form-attached schedulers are valuable for pre-session intake (collecting information before the call).
+Both charge extra for what many users expect as a baseline feature, which is one reason freelancers end up keeping a separate Calendly account.

 Both platforms have improved their mobile apps significantly.